collich/Foundational_Learning_Docs/Java/10-Threads.md

 ### Synchronized

 It is a keyword to have the program run a method by a single `Thread` while other `Thread` waits for the single `Thread` to finish execution.

+## Executor Service

+It's a service that enables us to control the `Execution of Threads` as a group